Savage Avengers: Volume 2

 After a flashback to Jake Gallows' past, he and Deathlok arrive at a location where they are attacked by Deathlok versions of the Savage Avengers.
 Ultron orders the Deathlok Savage Avengers to dismember them.
 Deathlok and Jake Gallows struggle against them until Doom 2099 arrives.
 He tells Deathlok and Jake Gallows to retrieve his time gauntlet while he deals with the Deathlok Savage Avengers.
 Doom 2099 proceeded to tear through the Deathlok Savage Avengers like a knife until Deathlok Black Knight used a device to tap into the vibrational frequency of Doom 2099's armor.
 Order Jake Gallows to keep his body safe, Deathlok enters cyber-space to reason with the Deathlok Savage Avengers as each one claims that they deserved this fate.
-Jake Gallows slays different Deathloks while recalling more of his earlier fights with them 10 years earlier.
+Jake Gallows kills several Deathloks while recalling more of his earlier fights with them 10 years earlier.
 As he places Deathlok's body in a safe location, Jake Gallows charges towards the Deathloks with two active grenades in his hands as he sacrifices his life to take them down.
 As Deathlok gets through to the Deathlok Savage Avengers, he gets disconnected when Ultron arrives.
 In the nick of time, the Deathlok Savage Avengers fight their programming and arrive where they connect to the Vats of Formula-D as they control the nanobots inside to restore their bodies back to the way they were before they were converted into Deathloks.
-Elektra's Daredevil form quotes "If you think you're going to rule the timestream, you'll have to go through us first".
+Elektra states "If you think you're going to rule the timestream, you'll have to go through us first".